 Although all were good to the taste, I preferred the spicy flavored one the most as it was very smooth but all three had that delicious honey aftertaste to it.
 At the end of the class, Papa John handed out a sheet of instruction on everything he just discussed titled “A Befuddled Wizard’s Guide to Making Mead“.
 With his permission, I was able to copy it down word for word in an article if you would to take a look at his unique brewing process.

-A man by the name of Grey Ghosthawk lead everyone in a Cherokee Full Moon Ritual to hear the tale of Selu, the Corn woman and her sons.
-During the carefully reincarnated process, everyone received blessing of cornmeal and tobacco, released all of their resentment, anger, hate and fear in return for the Great Spirit’s blessings.
+A man by the name of Grey Ghosthawk leads everyone in a Cherokee Full Moon Ritual to hear the tale of Selu, the Corn woman, and her sons.
+During the carefully reincarnated process, everyone received the blessing of cornmeal and tobacco, released all of their resentment, anger, hate, and fear in return for the Great Spirit’s blessings.

-The only words that I could conjure up for the entire ritual was beautiful.
+The only words that I could conjure up for the entire ritual were beautiful.

 Throwing on a mask and adding my own little twist to the beat, all the gypsy belly dancers came out in their individual costumes and began dancing around the fire for the rest of the night.
 There were quite a few different costumes but one of my favorites was the neon butterfly that you can see above.

-Have you ever been to a festival in Florida before?
+Have you ever been to the Ocala Pagan Festival before?